Canada Mortgage and Housing Corporation: 1950s

-In 1951, CMHC started implementing the first of many federal-provincial public housing projects with 140 subsidized rent-to-income units in St. John's, Newfoundland.
+In 1951, CMHC began implementing the first of many federal–provincial public housing projects with 140 subsidized rent-to-income units in St. John's, Newfoundland.

-In 1954, the federal government expanded the National Housing Act to allow chartered banks to enter the NHA lending field.
+In 1954, the Government expanded the National Housing Act to allow chartered banks to enter the NHA lending field.
 CMHC introduced mortgage loan insurance, taking on mortgage risks with a 25% down payment, making home ownership more accessible to Canadians.

 The banks thereafter began to issue mortgage loans with CMHC underwriting.
 If the individual receiving the loan went bankrupt then the bank who gave the loan would not lose money, but instead would be reimbursed by the government.
 As part of CMHC lending and insurance mechanisms, low-risk borrowers would have to pay insurance premiums if they wanted to borrow with small down payments.

+1960s

+The 1960s marked CMHC's shift in focus towards municipal planning and development to help cities deal with rapid urban growth.
+As such, urban renewal programs to redevelop inner cities were funded throughout the decade.

-During the 1960s, CMHC built the first co-operative housing and, for the first time in Canadian history, multi-unit apartment buildings were beginning to outpace housing starts for single-family homes.
+During this period, for the first time in Canadian history, multi-unit apartment buildings were beginning to outpace housing starts for single-family homes.
+Increased Government partnership with non-profit organizations also started around this time.

+In 1966, CMHC built the first cooperative housing project in Canada in Willow Park, Winnipeg.

+In 1967, CMHC exported wood-frame construction abroad to construct 137 homes in Harlow, England, marking CMHC's first international project.

-Through ongoing research with the building industry, CMHC raised Canadian housing standards to be among the best in the world.
-The construction of Habitat, designed by architect Moshe Safdie for Expo 67, in Montréal led to many advances in materials and construction.
+Also that year, CMHC funded the design and development costs of Habitat—designed by architect Moshe Safdie for Expo 67 in Montréal—which demonstrated higher-density housing and led to many advances in materials and construction.

+Not all of CMHC's "community urban renewal" projects have been received positively, however.
+Several moves by CMHC, including the development of an overpass, in Hogan's Alley—Vancouver's only Black neighborhood—led to the displacement of Black Canadian residents by 1970 after the area was razed.
+Although the community was destroyed, the highway was never built after protests from neighbouring communities.